aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php-programmers-guide/programming-with-documents-in-php/add-watermark-in-php/_index.md

 ﻿---
-title: Add Watermark in PHP – Aspose.Words for Java
+title: Add Watermark in PHP
+second_title: Aspose.Words for Java
 articleTitle: Add Watermark in PHP
 linktitle: Add Watermark in PHP
 description: "Add Watermark to Document using PHP."